-Perched on a rocky spur on the ridge separating the Ongina Valley and the Stirone Valley, the small village of Vigoleno is one of the most striking and rich in history of Piacenza province.
+Perched on a rocky spur on the ridge separating the Ongina and Stirone valleys, the village of Vigoleno is one of the most historically and visually fascinating in Piacenza province.

-Born as a defensive settlement Vigoleno today is a perfectly preserved example of low medieval urbanism; The first thing we recommend is therefore to walk through the boroughs of the village and in the Castle square, just to breathe bit of that ancient air that these places still manage to give.
+Originally a defensive settlement, Vigoleno is now a perfectly preserved example of a late-medieval town.
+The first thing to do, then, is simply to stroll through the streets and the castle square, to breathe in some of that age-old air that these places still seem to exude.

-There is also the Quadrangular Mastio that dominates the small village and in which is housed an information and photographic Museum on the history of Vigoleno; a good opportunity to explore the history and the affairs of the Emilia Romagna’s valleys.
-From the Mastio, then walk to the second tower of the Castle and we recommend you to enjoy the beautiful views of the valleys and the surrounding nature.
-Constructed in a decentralized position within the village is the Pieve di San Giorgio, a small church that dates back to the time of the foundation of the hamlet and is one of the most important examples of the sacred Romanesque architecture of Piacenza.
-The Vigoleno Village is also home of the Orsanti Museum, one of the few museums in the world that tells the story of the Osanti, nomadic and theatrical artists of Italy.
+Then there is the rectangular keep that dominates the village and is now home to a photographic museum on Vigoleno’s history, a fascinating opportunity to learn how Emilia-Romagna’s valleys once were.
+From the keep, walk to the castle’s second tower and soak up the beautiful views of the rolling countryside laid out below.
+Away from the centre, St George’s parish church (Pieve di San Giorgio) dates back to when the hamlet was founded and is one of the most important examples of sacred Romanesque architecture in the Piacenza area.
+Vigoleno is also home to the Orsanti Museum, one of the precious few museums in the world that tell the story of the orsanti, travelling theatre players of bygone days.

-– The International Festival of Street Artists in Vernasca – Street Art Festival, which runs every year on 28, 29 and 30 July.
+– The International festival of Street Artists in Vernasca, every year on the 28, 29 and 30 July

-– Cantamaggio – Festival of songs and dances of the peasant tradition, which takes place in the nearby village of Vernasca, usually on April 30.
+– Cantamaggio, a festival of traditional folk song and dance in the nearby village of Vernasca, usually on April 30

 Food and wine